AnantShankhdhar/Signals_ASR_Project/README.md

   * DeepSpeech -  It is a multi layer BiLSTM model which utilizes the CTC loss.
 We will train the model on Common Voice Dataset made available by the   Mozilla Foundation.
   * Wav2Vec2 - It is the state of the art transformer based model released by Facebook.
 Pretrained model is available which can also be used

-* Datasets -
+* Datasets:-
   * The Common Voice dataset consists of a unique MP3 and corresponding text file.
 The dataset is available for 96 languages but we will use the English split.